mesumbinshaukat/Local-LLM/README.md

 - **Server not responding?** Make sure you started the server: `python main.py server`.
 - **Model too slow?** Use a smaller GGUF model, or optimize your hardware/llama-cpp build.
 - **App crashes or errors?** Check `server_errors.log` and the error dialog for details.
+- **Health check failed?** Use the Admin tab to restart the server or view logs.
+- **Voice not working?** Ensure Vosk models are downloaded for your language, and pyttsx3 is installed.
 - **Need help?** Open an issue or contact Mesum Bin Shaukat.

 ---